ibm-cloud-docs/vpc/api-change-log.md

 # API change log
 {: #api-change-log}

-This page contains information about {{site.data.keyword.vpc_full}} (VPC) [API](https://{DomainName}/apidocs/vpc) improvements and fixes, as well as guidance on client code updates required to use a new date-based version.
+This page describes {{site.data.keyword.vpc_full}} (VPC) [API](https://{DomainName}/apidocs/vpc) improvements and fixes, as well as guidance on client code updates required to use a new date-based version.
 By design, new features with backward-incompatible changes apply only to version dates on and after the feature's release.
 Changes that apply to older versions of the API are designed to maintain compatibility with existing applications and code.

-If backward-incompatible changes require non-trivial client code changes in order to use an API version, this page will link to detailed migration instructions and examples about how to migrate client code.
+If backward-incompatible changes require non-trivial client code changes in order to use an API version, this page may provide links to instructions, tips, or best practices for migrating client code.
+See [API application migration considerations](/docs/vpc?topic=vpc-api-integration-migration).
 {:note}

 The following changes are considered backward compatible: